TaraRhoseyn/javascript_card_memory_game/README.md

 6. In your IDE's terminal type 'git clone' followed by the URL you copied.
 7. Press Enter.
 8. Your local clone will now be made.

+### Email JS

+1. Create an account with Email JS on [their website](https://www.emailjs.com/).
+2. Make a note of your User ID in the 'Intergration' section, this will be needed when calling the API.
+3. Go to 'Email service' section and create a new email service.
+Note your Service ID, this will be needed when calling the API.
+4. Go to the 'Email template' section and create a new email template with the message outline you would like the site owner to be sent.
+Make a note of the Template ID, this will be needed when calling the API.
+5. Include your user ID, email service ID and template ID in your sendMail method within an email.js script.

 ## Credits